 Grind and remove the tree stumps

-The second hack for you to keep your garden and yard safe from ground sinking some years after you’ve removed a big tree is to remove the tree stumps.
+The second trick is for you to keep your garden and yard safe from ground sinking some years after you’ve removed a big tree is to remove the tree stumps.
 Tree stumps cover quite a large surface of the land and if they are not ground and removed, they will decay in the future, leaving voids in the ground.

 Use the right stump grinder and apply the best grinding skills to ensure each part of the stump is fully removed.
 Ensure the remaining space left after removal of stump is fully covered with the right materials.